Many-body enhancement in a spin-chain quantum heat engine: Introduction

 Quantum heat engines convert heat into work utilising some distinctly quantum effect in the reservoir or working substance~\cite{millen2016}.
 Reservoirs possessing coherence~\cite{scully2003,hardal2015,hammam2022}, squeezing~\cite{huang2012,robnagel2014,manzano2016,niedenzu2016,klaers2017,agarwalla2017,niedenzu2018} or entanglement~\cite{dillenschneider2009,obah2014} have been shown to improve engine performance.
-Coherence in a working substance can be utilised as a resource~\cite{kammerlander2016,korzekwa2016,uzdin2016,tajima2021} and can improve power output for rapid engine cycles~\cite{uzdin2015,klatzow2019}.
-In the many-body regime, interactions in a Bose gas can enhance engine performance compared to a non-interacting gas~\cite{jaramillo2016,bengtsson2018,fogarty2020,boubakour2022}.
-Interactions in a many-body quantum system can also be tuned to change the energy of a working substance, hence providing a means to extract work~\cite{chen2019,carollo2020}.
+Coherence in a working substance can be utilised as a resource~\cite{kammerlander2016,korzekwa2016,uzdin2016,tajima2021} and can improve the power output of rapid engine cycles~\cite{uzdin2015,klatzow2019}.
+In the many-body regime, interactions in a Bose gas can enhance engine performance compared to a non-interacting gas~\cite{bengtsson2018,fogarty2021,boubakour2023}.
+Interactions in a many-body quantum system can also be tuned to change the energy of a working substance, hence providing a means to extract work~\cite{chen2019,halpern2019,carollo2020}.

 One of the simplest quantum working substances is an ensemble of two-level systems (``spins'')~\cite{geva1992,vonlindenfels2019,peterson2019,klatzow2019,niedenzu2018b,kloc2019,ono2020,wang2012b,wang2013,kieu2004,ji2022}.
-Work can be extracted by tuning the level spacing $\hbar\omega(t)$ via control of an external field, see Fig.~\ref{fig2}(a).
+Work can be extracted by tuning the level spacing $\hbar\omega(t)$ via the control of an external field, see Fig.~\ref{fig2}(a).
 Including interactions between spins opens up the possibility to explore many-body quantum effects.
-While considerable work has explored engines with two interacting spins~\cite{kosloff2002,feldmann2003,feldmann2004,zhang2007,zhang2008,wang2009,thomas2011,altintas2015,zhao2017,cakmak2016,hewgill2018,chand2018}, much less is known about higher numbers of spins.
+While considerable work has explored engines with two interacting spins~\cite{kosloff2002,feldmann2003,feldmann2004,zhang2007,zhang2008,wang2009,thomas2011,altintas2014,altintas2015,mehta2017,cakmak2016,zhao2017,hewgill2018,chand2018}, much less is known about greater numbers of spins.
 For nearest-neighbour interactions, a spin chain can function as both a heat engine and a refrigerator~\cite{piccitto2022} with critical scaling of performance close to the critical point~\cite{revathy2020}.
-However, the question of whether many-body effects can improve the performance of a spin-chain quantum heat engine has not been explored.
+While moderate enhancements due to interactions have been identified in systems of two spins~\cite{thomas2011,altintas2014,altintas2015,mehta2017}, a thorough investigation of whether many-body effects can improve the performance of a spin-chain quantum heat engine is lacking.